Let’s have a look on the current situation!

 Build more battery energy storage systems (BESS), today!

-At least €30bn is earmarked for national transmission grids in Europe, with a huge push from Germany
+At least 30 billion euros are earmarked for the national transmission grids in Europe, with a major boost from Germany

 Source: EMBER